 While multi-target drugs may be more difficult to design, they are faster to test clinically than drug combinations which are usually required to be tested separately first .
 Synthetic lethal treatments for cancer, drug combinations and multi-target drugs to combat resistance to chemotherapy and antibiotics can be informed by biological networks .
 Further optimisation of timing and dosing of drug combinations may increase efficacy and needs to be explored for combination effects with low efficacy as separate treatments.
 Low doses and drug holidays are other counter intuitive approaches which may increase clinical efficacy, reduce adverse effects, and reduce drug resistance .

 A molecular map of the interactions and pathways in the mammalian cellular network has the potential to impact upon drug design and clinical practice, particularly in treatment of cancer and infectious disease.
-Characterisation of the target system and impact of existing treatments, such as BRAFV600E and EGFR inhibitors, enable wider application of the mechanisms for such interventions exploiting genetic interactions or pathways.
+Characterisation of the target system and impact of existing treatments, such as BRAFV600E and EGFR inhibitors, enable wider application of the mechanisms for such interventions, exploiting genetic interactions or pathways.
 This could lead to development of more effective treatment interventions for these systems and prediction of similar molecular systems for development of novel drug targets and combinations.

 A Synthetic Lethal Approach to Cancer Medicine

 Synthetic lethality has vast potential to improve cancer medicine by expanding application of targeted therapeutics to include inactivation of tumour suppressors and genes that are difficult to target directly.
 Synthetic lethal interactions are also studied for gene function and drug mode-of-action in model organisms.
-This section introduces the concept of synthetic lethality as it was originally concieved and how it has been adopted conceptually in cancer research.
+This section introduces the concept of synthetic lethality as it was originally conceived and how it has been adopted conceptually in cancer research.
 Detecting these interactions at scale and interpreting them is the focus of this thesis, hence we start with an overview of the concepts involved, initial work on the interaction, and the rationale for applications to cancer.
-Specific investigations into synthetic lethality in cancer, detection by experimental screening, and prediction by computational analysis will then reviewed.
+Specific investigations into synthetic lethality in cancer, detection by experimental screening, and prediction by computational analysis will then be reviewed.

 Synthetic Lethal Genetic Interactions

-Genetic interactions are a core concept of molecular biology, discovered among earliest investigations of Mendelian genetics, and recieving revived interest with new technologies and potential applications.
+Genetic interactions are a core concept of molecular biology, discovered among earliest investigations of Mendelian genetics, and receiving revived interest with new technologies and potential applications.
 Biological epistasis is the effect of an allele at one locus “masking” the phenotype of another locus .
 Statistical epistasis is where there is significant disparity between the observed and expected phenotype of a double mutant, compared to the respective phenotypes of single mutants and the wild-type .
 Fisher’s definition lends itself to quantitative traits and more broadly encompasses synthetic genetic interactions (SGIs).
 These have become popular for studies in yeast genetics and cancer drug design .